-Fort Mackinac © Mackinac State Historic Parks
+Fort Mackinac © Conal Gallagher

-From its position on Mackinac Island, Fort Mackinac has stood sentinel over the Straits of Mackinac for more than 115 years, having been built by British soldiers during the American Revolution.
+From its stoic position on Mackinac Island, Fort Mackinac has stood sentinel over the Straits of Mackinac for more than 115 years, having been built by British soldiers during the American Revolution.
 The original fort has been restored as a National Historic Landmark and is one of Michigan's favourite attractions.
-Visitors can stroll through the 1780 officer's stone quarters, play dress-up in the discovery room, enjoy an audio-visual presentation in the Post Commissary, view the exhibits and watch lively demonstrations.
+Visitors can stroll through the 1780 officer's stone quarters, play dress-up in the discovery room, enjoy an audio-visual presentation in the Post Commissary, view the exhibits, and watch lively demonstrations.
 The fort is a must for anybody exploring the region and generally receives rave reviews from visitors of all ages.